crescentheaded/crescentheaded/README.md

 ## about what I produce
-in addition to my unironic excitement, i prefer to **share the acquired knowledge**.
+in addition to my unironic excitement, i prefer to **share the acquired knowledge**

-sequentally, the products of my tinkering will transform into an educational representation of my experience too.
+sequentally, the products of my tinkering will transform into an educational representation of my experience too

 ### if there is something big i want to share with internet i publish an article.